k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   There are 3 possible scenarios for handling masking:

   * When the TDM task is for synthetic data creation, masking is always enabled.
-  * When The TDM task is for Data Flux, masking is always disabled.
+  * When the TDM task is for Data Flux, masking is always disabled.
-  * In all other scenarios masking behavior depends on the MASK_FLAG settings.
+  * In all other scenarios, masking behavior depends on the MASK_FLAG settings.

 * Note that TDM 7.3 creates only **one LUI instance for all clones** when executing a task with a **Synthetic** selection method (entity cloning).
 Add a masking on both processes (LUI Sync and the Load flows) to get a different data in the masked fields on each clone.